mark-hobbs/BB_PD/README.md

 M. Hobbs, Three-dimensional peridynamic modelling of quasi-brittle structural elements, Department of Engineering, University of Cambridge, 2021.
 PhD thesis

 [Predicting shear failure in reinforced concrete members using a three-dimensional peridynamic framework](https://engrxiv.org/jhnd6/)

+## Future development

+There are no plans to further the development of this code but...

 ## PeriPy